MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/memory-properties.md

 ::: moniker-end

  **VirtualMemoryLimit**
   An advanced property that you should not change, except under the guidance of [!INCLUDE[msCoName](../includes/msconame-md.md)] support.
+This value isn't configurable for Azure Analysis Services.

  **VertiPaqPagingPolicy**
   For tabular instances only, specifies the paging behavior in the event the server runs low on memory.
 Valid values are as follows: